 Against all odds, Thompson set out in the summer of 1988 ready to find the lost treasure of the SS Central America.
 Thompson was able to retrieve 3 tons of gold bars and coins worth around $50 million.
 The news of the gold discovery caused a legal firestorm.
 Descendants of the insurance companies that paid out 130 years earlier filed a claim in court demanding their cut.

-After 2 years on the run, Tommy Thompson was apprehended in Boca Raton, Florida.
-He and his girlfriend had been living on cash and staying in a $200 a night hotel for the past 2 years.
+After two years on the run, Tommy Thompson was apprehended in Boca Raton, Florida.
+He and his girlfriend had been living on cash and staying in a $200 a night hotel.
 He was caught only 70 miles from his last known residence.
-Thompson appeared before a judge who demanded to know where the remaining gold coins are.
-Thompson stated he can’t remember who he gave the gold to and where they went due to short-term memory loss from a chronic condition he suffers from.
-He was sentenced to 2 years in prison and a $250,000 fine for failing to appear 2 years prior.
+Thompson appeared before a judge who demanded to know where the remaining gold coins were hidden.
+Thompson stated he could not remember who he gave the gold to, or where they went due to short-term memory loss.
+He was sentenced to two years in prison and a $250,000 fine for failing to appear in court two years prior.
 U.S. Marshals believe Thompson buried the gold after finding empty tubes at his abandoned mansion.
 The judge has fined him $1000 a day until he cooperates with the plea deal and answers questions on the whereabouts of the gold.